Skip to main content

 Northern Highland Fishery Research Area Studies

 The Northern Highland Fishery Research Area (NHFRA) provides a suite of experimental lakes in the Boulder Junction area for the long-term purposes of monitoring angler behaviors, fish population dynamics, and ecosystem-scale studies to benefit fisheries across Wisconsin.
-Numerous studies have been conducted in the NHFRA over its long history on a variety of topics, including fisheries regulations, angler habits and effects on fish populations, fish biology, fish species interactions, and fisheries regulations.
-The research area also serves as a collaborative training ground and study site for students, early career fisheries professionals, and academics.
-Below is a list of current research projects being conducted in the NHFRA, along with a project summary.
+Numerous studies have been conducted in the NHFRA over its long history, including fisheries regulations, effects of angler habits on fish populations, fish biology and fish species interactions.
+In addition to the regular compulsory creel, seasonal field surveys and ongoing monitoring efforts, NHFRA staff are currently conducting the following research projects:

 A fallen tree trunk near the shore provides micro-habitats for fish species